Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Injury rate: exercise bike vs treadmill

-While good form is always a consideration for injury, injury risks on the treadmill are generally higher than on the stationary bike.
-This is because treadmill-running is a high-impact activity and involves the risk of falling, whereas stationary bikes offer a lower-impact workout.
+While good form is always a consideration for injury, injury risks on the treadmill are generally higher than on the stationary bike, particularly for those with joint issues.
+Stationary bikes provide a safer, low-impact workout, making them a better choice for injury prevention.

 Not all exercise equipment is created equal